amankumbhani/Disaster-Response-Machine-Learning/README.md

 ## How to run
 <a id='results'></a>
 Go to app folder & run python run.py.
 This will deploy the dashboard locally.
 Go to the link mentioned & give the classifier a try!

+## Limitations
+Due to the skewed nature of the classes in the dataset, the F1 score that is obtained is very less (around 0.63).
+This can be improved if the imbalance in the dataset is eradicated.

 ## Licensing, Authors, Acknowledgements
 <a id='liscense'></a>